abuelanin/universal_graph/README.md

 The aim of the project is to identify genes that extracted from weak genomes.

-  - Type some Markdown on the left
-  - See HTML in the right
-  - Magic

 # Features!

-  - Convert fa,fq files to Graphical Fragment Assembly format (GFA 1).
+  - Convert FASTA files to Graphical Fragment Assembly format (GFA 1).
   - Extract the No. of the disconnected graphs with different k-mer values.

 ### Used programs: